 “‘Aground’ is a beautiful exploration of human relationships and small town life told in pitch perfect prose, with a final image to die for.”
 Courttia Newland, judge of Bare Fiction Prize 2016

-The first short story I sent out into the world, ‘Last Rites’, was first long-listed, then short-listed, and finally pronounced one of the five winning stories of the Bath Short Story Award 2015.
-Because it was my first fiction publication, I won the Acorn Award for Unpublished Writers.
-As there were over 1000 entries from across the world, it was an exhilarating start to writing for competitions.
+The first short story I sent out into the world, ‘Last Rites’, was one of the five winning stories of the Bath Short Story Award 2015.
+Because it was my first fiction publication, I won the Acorn Award.
+As there were over 1000 entries from across the world, it was an exciting start to writing for competitions.

 You can find out more about the Bath Short Story Award here.